 Student Visa Terms and Provisions

-• On the payment of student fee after enrolment, the student receives a Confirmation of Enrolment (CoE) which is mandatorily required in order to apply for the student visa.
+- A Confirmation of Enrolment (CoE) which is mandatorily required in order to apply for student visa.

-• Students interested in pursuing post-graduation job opportunities in Australia need to extend their student visa (subclass 573)
+- Students interested in pursuing post graduate opportunities in Australia need to extend their student visa (subclass 573)